Can I use a home equity loan for remodeling?

 A cash-out refinance is another way you could tap into your home’s equity.
 If the value of your home has increased since you purchased your home, you can get a new mortgage for a larger amount with the difference returned to you as a lump-sum amount.

-The amount you receive from a cash-out refinance can be used to finance a number of expenses, including any home renovations or remodels.
-Choosing to use your cash-out refinance for any home updates you are planning to make could increase your home’s value.
+The amount you receive from a cash-out refinance can be used to fund a number of expenses, including any home renovations or remodels.
+Choosing to use your cash-out refinance for home updates could increase your home's value.

 If you don’t want to use your home’s equity or put up collateral for a remodel, many personal loans are unsecured, so you don’t need collateral to qualify.
 Typical personal loan amounts can be up to $50,000.
 After you are approved for your personal loan amount, you will make monthly payments on the approved amount and interest.